-A rebirth of the work-worker-workplace equation has resulted from global developments in talent and people management.
-Like all other parts of work, talent management methods have developed over time to accommodate people-specific trends and have progressed quickly in recent years.
+A rebirth of the work-worker-workplace equation has resulted from global developments in talent management.
+Like all other parts of work, talent management processes have developed over time to accommodate people-specific trends and have progressed quickly in recent years.

-Its main goal is to create a motivated staff that will remain with your firm long-term.
+Its main goal is to create a motivated staff that will remain with your organization long-term.
 The actual method will vary from company to company.

-This blog will define talent management, what components must be maintained, and what procedure should be used?
+This blog will define talent management, what components must be maintained, and what procedure should be used.

 What is talent management?